-Deciding to buy one item may “open the floodgates” and increase the chances you’ll buy other items too.
-It is like going to the supermarket for one item and leaving with a bagful.
+Deciding to buy one item may increase the chance you’ll buy other items.
 A study from Stanford looks at momentum – urging shoppers to beware.
-Buying the sale item could lead to a few full priced ones too.2
+Buying the sale item could lead to a few full priced ones.

-Is a EUR20 discount more appealing on a EUR50 calculator than on a EUR1,250 laptop?
-Many of us will think so if we think about it as a share of the original cost.
-You may even be willing to travel to get the cheap calculator but not EUR20 off laptop.
-Remember the real buying power of the discount.3
+Is a EUR20 discount more appealing on a EUR50 calculator than on a EUR1250 laptop?
+Many will think about it as a share of the original cost.
+Remember the buying power of the discount.

-Simply seeing the word “sale” sparks thoughts of low price – studies (including Princeton University research from the 1980s) have shown it.
-But what if the pre-marked down price was inflated?
+Simply seeing the word “sale” sparks thoughts of low prices, research has shown.
+But what if the previous price was inflated?
 Suddenly the sale price is not such a good deal.

-I’ll just put it on the credit card
+I’ll just put it on the credit card6

-The delivery is free, but what about software, fees for using a credit card, a charge for handling?
-Known as drip pricing, unadvertised extras make the true total cost difficult to compare with prices elsewhere.7
+Delivery is free, but what about software, card fees and handling charges?
+Drip pricing or unadvertised extras make the total hard to compare with prices elsewhere.

-It’s a sales cliché but for good reason.
-Increasing the urge to “buy now”, limited time offers up the pressure to buy by making the item or deal seem more scarce.
+It’s a sales cliché for good reason.
+Increasing the urge to “buy now”, limited time offers push us to buy by making the item or deal seem scarce.